 Downstairs the door from the surgery slams, shaking the dry timbers of the old house.
 Trent’s finally leaving work.
 This heat has made them switch roles.
-He’s the workaholic willing to cover her hours while she sneaks out at five, strips out of her scrubs, showers, and lies naked on the bed letting the water evaporate off her skin.
-For blessed moment, she’s cool.
+He’s the workaholic willing to cover her hours while she sneaks out at five, strips out of her scrubs, and showers, and lies naked on the bed letting the water evaporate off her skin.
+For a blessed moment, she’s cool.
 Trent’s not fooling anyone with his kind gesture.
-Okay, yes, it’s kind, Freya thinks but also, a girlfriend who’s cool, showered and not covered in animal hair is far more likely to have sex than the version that drags herself out of the clinic overworked, overtired and hardly in the mood for sweet, sweet love.
+Okay, yes, it’s kind, Freya thinks but also, a girlfriend who’s cool, showered, and not covered in animal hair is far more likely to have sex than the version that drags herself out of the clinic overworked, overtired, and hardly in the mood for sweet, sweet love.

 Freya smiles to herself, waiting for Trent to clomp up the stairs.
-He’ll open the door, grin and look at her for a good long while without saying a word.
+He’ll open the door, grin, and look at her for a good long while without saying a word.
 She’ll smile back and tell him to take a shower.
 He’ll give her a two-fingered salute.
 “Yes, ma’am.”

 She wants to have a fundraiser and make Hank and Bonnie work together.
 “Those two are seriously into each other.
 They are.
 I know it.”

-Freya will eat whatever Violet is putting on the table and give Violet grief about her own inability to admit that she and Sebastian are a couple and all kinds of touching is happening.
-Violet will tell her to shut up and bite the inside of her mouth and try not to glow.
-Because she’s clearly smitten and Sebastian is a lovesick puppy who’s fallen hard for his goth maybe-girlfriend.
+Freya will eat whatever Violet is putting on the table and give Violet grief about her inability to admit that she and Sebastian are a couple and all kinds of touching is happening.
+Violet will tell her to shut up bite the inside of her mouth and try not to glow.
+Because she’s smitten and Sebastian is a lovesick puppy who’s fallen hard for his goth maybe-girlfriend.

-Freya listens to the radio, the water from the shower, the crunch of gravel as Sebastian, and yes, a quick glance out the window confirms it is Sebastian, too focused on the bottle of wine he’s taking out of the front seat of his car to look up and see her, helps her make up her mind.
-Opening the door, she sneaks down the hallway, quietly opens the door which of course creaks but Trent can’t hear it over the sound of the water.
+Freya listens to the radio, the water from the shower, the crunch of gravel as Sebastian, and yes, a glance out the window confirms it is Sebastian, too focused on the bottle of wine he’s taking out of the front seat of his car to look up and see her, helps her make up her mind.
+Opening the door, she sneaks down the hallway, and quietly opens the door which of course creaks but Trent can’t hear it over the sound of the water.

 Freya pushes the shower curtain aside.
 Trent hears and turns, his broad back tan and slick with water.
 Those eyes swallow her as they turn up at the corner.
 “Hey there pretty lady, come here often?”